vdotok/IOS-chat/README.md

   * Go to your **Main Target->Signing and Capabilities**
   * Select your Team and setup your bundle identifier like `com.company.appname`
-  * Connect your device with MacBook pro
+  * Connect your device with MacBook
   * Select your device from the run destination menu in toolbar
   * Click on play button on xcode toolbar